Swasth-Apps/healthcoach-help/src/pages/client/topics/creating-account.md

 ---
 Health Coach is a coaching platform designed to make your treatment easier and affordable through trained therapists for an overall improved health (mental, physical, social, nutrition, etc.)

-The foundation of Health Coach lays on the concept of Behavioral Health Coaching that is curated with extensive research and empirical evidence.

-Both the parties (clients and coaches) will use a proven system that aids in instilling appropriate behavioral changes which last a lifetime.

-Our coaches use the principles of Evidence-based therapies (DBT, CBT, ACT) for altering the clients’ actions, reactions, and behavioral patterns.
+Our coaches use the principles of Evidence-based therapies (DBT, CBT, ACT) for altering the clients’ actions, reactions, and behavioral patterns to treat myriad of issues like Substance use, Depression, Anxiety, Distorted Work-life Balance and many more.

-Coaches, via the platform, can help you in dealing with many aspects of your life that affect your overall well being, including, but not limited to- Substance abuse, Anger management, Bipolar disorder, Mindfulness and meditation, Parenting skill, Gender identity, sexuality, OCD, Depression, Anxiety, Eating disorders, CBT, ACT, DBT Skills, Emotional support, Work-Life Balance, etc.

 ![Client Profile](/img/client-profile-i.png "Client Profile")